sundials-codes/sundials-manyvector-demo/README.tex.md

 * [et] = kg / m / s$^2$

-Note: the above follows the description in section 7.3.1-7.3.3 of https://www.theoretical-physics.net/dev/fluid-dynamics/euler.html
+Note: the fluid portion of the above description follows section 7.3.1-7.3.3 of https://www.theoretical-physics.net/dev/fluid-dynamics/euler.html

 This program solves the problem using a finite volume spatial